johnMamish/soil-power/RL energy board/raspberry-pi-software/README.md

  1. Use the official Raspberry Pi Imager tool to flash Raspberry Pi OS to an SD card

     Make sure to go into the advanced options panel and make the following changes:
+      - Select the "Enable SSH" option and choose the "Use password authentication" option
-      - Add a default user with the lab username and password.
+      - Select the "Set username and password" option.
+Add a default user with the lab username and password.
 If you're not sure what these are, ask John or Yaman.
-      - Enable SSH access via username & password.
+      - Select "Configure wireless LAN".
+Under the options, configure SSID: GTother and Wireless LAN country: US.
+The password for GTother can be found on [Georgia Tech's LAWN portal](https://portal.lawn.gatech.edu/key) after you sign in under the "GTother PSK" tab.

  3. Open the SD card and navigate to the `bootfs` partition.
       - Uncomment the following 2 lines: